ivancuric/css-selector-performance/Optimizing CSS.md

 Finally, the browser converts each node in the render tree to actual pixels on the screen in the paint stage.

-Now, what happens when we _change_
+Now, what happens when we _change_ some styles
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MTY0OTkyMjRdfQ==
+eyJoaXN0b3J5IjpbLTE5MzY0MTE0MzRdfQ==
 -->